islamtaha/saving-data-in-file/README.md

-# saving-data-in-file
+# simple students system
-simple program to store data in file and read data from file in c++
+simple students system using files to store and read data